joshuaHallee/web-proj-price-tracker/frontend/README.md

 # Front-end
-This is the react front-end portion of the application.
+This is the react frontend portion of the application.
 Here you can find the supporting documentation for this project.

 ## Setup
-TODO: Improve on how to get started / installation instructions.
+🔍 Looks like this repository hasnt been initialized with a frontend yet, be the first to the [contribute](/CONTRIBUTING.md) to the frontend by opening a [pull request](https://github.com/ProgrammingBuddies/web-proj-price-tracker/compare?expand=1).